 If flammable liquids or vapors have spilled or leaked in the area of the water heater, leave the area immediately and call the fire department from a neighbor's home.
 Do not attempt to clean the spill until all ignition sources have been extinguished.

-Do not store combustible materials (boxes, magazines, clothes, etc.) on or in close proximity to the water heater.
+Keep combustibles such as boxes, magazines, clothes, etc. away from the water heater area.

 Site Location